frankmcsherry/blog/README.md

 I am a researcher and computer scientist.
-I was once in San Francisco, but am now traveling.
+I used to work in San Francisco, then I traveled a bit, and I'm now in NYC starting [Materialize.io](http://materialize.io/).

 The following posts are in reverse chronological order: newest posts are first.
-If you are keen to follow a lower-volume repo, the `squashed` branch gets squashed merges when new posts hit.
-They don't get any edits until the next merge, though, so come back here for the definitive versions of text (or if you want to submit a PR).
+There are often newer posts in the [posts directory](https://github.com/frankmcsherry/blog/tree/master/posts) that haven't been added to the main page yet.
+There are also old posts whose content is no longer correct (mostly about pieces of software I've worked on, and their state at some time in the past).

 ---